Choose a Bat in Five Steps

 USSSA did not adopt the new USA Baseball Bat rule change.
 The rules for USSSA bats have not changed, and they will continue to use USSSA approved baseball bats.
 Bats featuring the “USSSA 1.15 BPF” sticker will be legal for USSSA play.
 These bats vary in barrel size from 2 5/8” to 2 3/4”.
 The weight drops include -12 to -5.
 USSSA bats are no longer legal for use in leagues playing under the new USA Baseball Bat Standard.

 High school and college bats must all be BBCOR (Batted Ball Coefficient of Restitution) Certified.
 BCCOR baseball bats use an updated measurement standard that replaced the old BESR (Bat Exit Speed Ratio) Certification.
 Look for the stamp on the right indicating certification.

-This standard is designed to measure the trampoline effect of the bat and ball on impact, rather than just the exit speed of the ball.
+This standard is designed to measure the bat and ball’s trampoline effect on impact, rather than just the exit speed of the ball.
 This makes BBCOR bats perform more like wood bats.
-High school and college bats should have a league-required -3 weight drop and can range in size from 31” to 34”.
+High school and college bats should have a league-required -3 weight drop and range in size from 31” to 34”.

 Step 2 to Choose a Bat – Decide on Length

-A common mistake made by many first-time bat buyers is purchasing a bat that is too long or heavy.
-A too long or heavy bat will result in a slow swing, loss of balance during the swing, loss of good vision (a heavy bat may cause the hitter’s head to move), poor control of the trajectory of the swing, and difficulty holding up on bad pitches.
+Many first-time bat buyers make a common mistake by purchasing a bat that is too long or heavy.
+A too long or heavy bat will result in a slow swing, loss of balance during the swing, loss of good vision (a heavy bat may cause the hitter’s head to move), poor control of the swing’s trajectory, and difficulty holding up on bad pitches.

 Find the recommended length for the bat in the chart below.
 It is best to stay within the manufacturer’s recommendations for length.